 • When exposing conventional film-based extraoral images, assure that the film and screens are in continual contact.

-MODULE V - OBJECTIVES
+CHAPTER 5 - OBJECTIVES

 • Describe the preparation of radiographic solutions for manual, automatic and rapid processing.